Wednesday, May 29, 2024

 Emily was determined to get all the windows washed, and she did.
 We raised the blinds in the three front windows and one side window, and she figured out how to take off the screens and got just the right cleaner and right drying method, and those windows were sparkling before she left.

 This is what I see when I lie on my bed.
 Unfortunately, I hardly ever have the blinds up this high since we have a balcony right above us to the right, and if I can see it, they have a nice view of me.
-I do it enjoy it though, in rain or sunshine.
+I do enjoy it though, in rain or sunshine.

 Again the bedroom view with the side of my porch and the balcony above.
 It's a nice neighborhood, and I don't mind the close neighbors.
 I think I prefer it.